uthcode/learntosolveit/source/ruby.rst

 Ruby Symbols
 ------------

-The Ruby_Newbie Guide to Symbols
+The Ruby_Newbie Guide to Symbols.

 I'm writing this documentation for a specific audience: People who want to use Ruby but are not Ruby veterans.
 Maybe they've used Ruby, maybe they haven't,